DSharpPlus/DSharpPlus/docs/articles/lavalink/implementation.md

 # Setting up DSharpPlus.Lavalink

-The remaining articles assume that you know how to use CommandsNext.
-If you have not, you should learn [here](https://dsharpplus.github.io/articles/commands/intro.html) before continuing with Lavalink.

 ## Configuring Your Client

 To begin using DSharpPlus's Lavalink client, you will need to add the `DSharpPlus.Lavalink` nuget package.
 Once installed, simply add these namespaces at the top of your bot file: